bharveyimmediate/support-prototype/_posts/2019-09-10-i-got-new-device-but-some-of-my-purchases-are-missing.md

 ---
 layout: post
-title: How do I restore my previous purchases?
+title: I got a new device but some of my purchases are missing
 popular: false
 categories: [ownership, subscriptions]
 ---